Computational Micromagnetics based on Normal Modes: bridging the gap between macrospin and full spatial discretization: Results

-Thus, in the linear regime (low microwave power), there is twofold selection mechanism for magnetization oscillations: i) selection due to the excitation field spatial distribution; ii) selection due to the excitation field frequency.
-This mechanism can be used to interpret the results reported in ref.\cite{Wang_NatElectron2020} where, depending on the frequency, magnetization oscillations were observed to occur either in one arm (upper or lower) or in both.
-Indeed, if one considers a situation where the coupling of the first kind (frequency) is of the same order of magnitude for modes in a given frequency range, then the coupling of the second kind (spatial distribution) can be essential to produce larger magnetization oscillations in one arm (e.g. the lower one) rather than in the other (e.g. upper) arm.
+Thus, in the linear regime (low microwave power), there are two selection mechanisms for magnetization oscillations: i) selection due to the excitation field spatial distribution; ii) selection due to the excitation field frequency.
+These mechanisms can be used to interpret the results reported in ref.\cite{Wang_NatElectron2020} where, depending on the frequency, magnetization oscillations were observed to occur either in one arm (upper or lower) or in both.
+Indeed, if one considers a situation where the coupling of the first kind (spatial distribution) is of the same order of magnitude for modes in a given frequency range, then the coupling of the second kind (frequency) can be essential to produce larger magnetization oscillations in one arm (e.g. the lower one) rather than in the other (e.g. upper) arm.
 Such a difference can be quantitatively appreciated by introducing the following expression for the waveguide output power: